xaanya/devops24/examinations/08/README.md

 # Examination 8 - MariaDB configuration

-MariaDB and MySQL come from the same origin and work the same way, which makes it possible to use Ansible collections that handle `mysql` to work with `mariadb`.
+MariaDB and MySQL have the same origin (MariaDB is a fork of MySQL, because of...
+Oracle... it's a long story.)
+They both work the same way, which makes it possible to use Ansible collections that handle `mysql` to work with `mariadb`.

 To be able to manage MariaDB/MySQL through the `community.mysql` collection, you also need to make sure the requirements for the collections are installed on the database VM.